druidmentalized/PSMTutorials/README.md

   - **Potential, kinetic (translational + rotational), and total energies**
   Uses `JFreeChart` to plot all spatial and energetic data**

+- **Task 5**:
+    Simulates the Moon–Earth–Sun orbital system using the Midpoint method.
+    Models:
+    - **Earth’s orbit around the Sun using Newtonian gravity**
+    - **Moon’s local orbit around Earth, treated as a two-body system** Combines both to produce a realistic lunar trajectory in global coordinates and outputs:
+    - **Earth and Moon orbits**
+    - **Fixed Sun position**
+    Uses `JFreeChart` for clear spatial visualization.
 ---

 ## 🛠️ Requirements